wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/deployment_variables/deployment_variables.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn about the variables that facilitate the deployment of the Wazuh agent on Linux, macOS, Windows and AIX operating systems.
+  :description: Learn about the variables that facilitate the deployment of the Wazuh agent on Linux, macOS, Windows, and AIX operating systems.

 .. _deployment_variables: